 When guests first enter first part of the Main Gallery in the museum at Bethel Woods Center for the Arts they are surrounded by some of the 400,000 people who attended that historic event.
 Above them is a movie showing with commentary pieces of the festival.
-Michael Shrieve is shown during his amazing drum solo with Santana.
-Country Joe McDonald exclaims, "17!" referring to Shrieve's age.
+While Michael Shrieve does his amazing drum solo with Santana, Country Joe McDonald exclaims, "17!" referring to Shrieve's age.
 On Saturday 16 August 1969, Michael Shrieve was young, but not that young.
 Shrieve was born on July 6, 1949.
 He had just turned 20.
 We can forgive McDonald.
-It was a long weekend.
+Even on Saturday, it was already a long weekend.
 Interestingly, even Shrieve's internet site gets it wrong.
 It states, " As the original drummer for Santana, Michael – at age nineteen – was the youngest performer at Woodstock."
 Wrong twice as Henry Gross, born on April 4, 1951 and 18 was the youngest performer.
 Ah well.
-Such is the misty makings of history.
+Such are what history's misty memories are made of.

 During a performance at the Fillmore Auditorium, Shrieve came to the attention of Santana's manager.
 A short time later Shrieve joined the band and became a mainstay.
 His jazz background helped develop a sound already influenced by the band Latin percussion component.
-The aforementioned drum solo at Woodstock, it's inclusion on the album as well as the movie put Michael Shrieve forever into the picture of 1960's music.
+The aforementioned drum solo at Woodstock, it's inclusion on the album as well as the movie put Michael Shrieve forever into the 1960s' musical picture.